maze logo

 What is a user persona?
 (And why it's important to define)

-User personas help you identify key themes and thought patterns amongst your audience, which enable you to connect with your target audience and make better product decisions.
+User personas help you identify key themes and thought patterns amongst your audience, which enable you to connect with target users and make better product and design decisions.
+Design teams can use this information to build products and services that meet real audience needs.

 What does a user persona look like?